adampridmore/vat-roadmap/source/documentation/backlog.html.md

 Name | Description | End user
  --- | --- | ---
-**Payments and repayments** | Create, view and delete **Direct Debit** instructions | Businesses and agents **Change of circumstances or client change of circumstances** | Allow sole traders, organisations and agent to make a **change to their circumstances (MVP - change of address, PPOB, bank details and stagger)** | Businesses and agents
+**Payments and repayments** | Create, view and delete **Direct Debit** instructions | Businesses and agents **Change of circumstances or client change of circumstances** | Allow sole traders, organisations and agents to **change their address, PPOB, bank details and stagger** | Businesses and agents
 **Payments and repayments** | Amend **Direct Debit** instructions | Businesses and agents

 ## Mid term